sanjuthomas/kafka-connect-marklogic/README.md

 ## Implementation details

-To send data to MarkLogic, this connector makes use of MarkLogic REST API.
+To send data to MarkLogic, this connector uses MarkLogic REST API.
 By default, the /v1/documents endpoint at port 8000 is used.
 You may change that in the marklogic-sink.properties file.
 You may use your own REST/Service extension instead of the out-of-the-box document API to transform anything on the way in.

 To listen to multiple topics, please add the topic name in the marklogic-sink.properties file.
 The current implementation will take the topic name and use it as the MarkLogic document collection name.